tchoi8/teachingasart/assignments/2_curriculum/chetdols_curriculum.md

 The main objective is to prepare students to approach the world with a cross disciplinary, collaborative practice.
 Encourage lateral thinking between subjects in order to inform independent, unique ideas.

 ![WAVE](http://www.chesterdols.com/wp-content/uploads/2017/02/DavidAltmedj_Wave.jpg)
+David Altmedj, 'Wave', 2011, Plaster.
+I like David Altmedj's approach to making.
+His work always seems to question process.
+His pluralisitic approach to making creates opportunity for new forms and ideas.
+Is this a painting or a sculpture?

 Full Disclaimer, this is not a fully developed idea.
 It is a proposal on how we could restructure education and our approach to knowledge.
 The courses offered are not fully developed nor is the scope to how this would be accomplished.